Merri/settlers2/src/pages/2011/07/working-on-a-new-tool/index.md

 ---
-title: "Working on a new tool"
+title: 'Working on a new tool'
-publishDate: "2011-07-13"
+description: New localization tool would be nice.
+pubDate: 2011-07-13
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
-  - "tools"
+    - tools
 ---

 I did some work on reading Settlers II language files in PHP.
 I guess I'll eventually come up with an online localization tool.
 That should make it very easy to translate the game as you can just first translate the game, then download a single file and extract that to the game folder -> game translated.